 Making much-needed repairs, or modifications to fit your needs as you age, can help you live more comfortably and remain in your home for a longer period of time.
 A reverse mortgage can help make it easier to afford these updates to improve your quality of life.

 Lower your taxable income.

-You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing the money with tax-free reverse mortgage income.*
+You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing the money with reverse mortgage proceeds that are income tax-free.*